f-labs/Decentralization-and-Governance/README.md

 # Decentralization_and_Governance

 Why Decentralization Matters?

-Blockchain Governance?
+How to Govern BlockChain？